 The evidence-based approach to validate the effectiveness of cybersecurity guidelines and practices can provide valuable insights to mitigate cyber-related risks.
 With empirical evidence and improved information on cybersecurity performance profiles, organizations can target, prioritize, and strengthen their cyber defenses.
 This project focuses on the methods and tools to create a sandbox to enrich data from multiple data sources to facilitate collaborative research of patterns and trends in cyber-related incidents.

-The draft SP 800-216 Recommendations for Federal Vulnerability Disclosure Guidelines provides recommended guidance for establishing a federal vulnerability disclosure framework, properly handling vulnerability reports, and communicating the mitigation and/or remediation of vulnerabilities.
-Reports on suspected security vulnerabilities in information systems and a clear process to accept, assess, and manage vulnerability disclosure reports could help reduce known vulnerabilities.
+NIST SP 800-216, Recommendations for Federal Vulnerability Disclosure Guidelines, provides recommended guidance for establishing a federal vulnerability disclosure framework, properly handling vulnerability reports, and communicating the mitigation and/or remediation of vulnerabilities.